-Posted by Gary Burger on January 25, 2019 in Commercial Litigation\
+Posted by Gary Burger on January 25, 2019 in In the News

 With the new year comes a new political landscape for attorneys and their clients.
 Since this time last year, Missouri has seen changes in Governor, Lieutenant Governor, Attorney General, Treasurer, U.S. Senator and numerous house and senate seats throughout the state.
 These office holders and the laws they propose and pass can have a tremendous effect on our clients.

 The Missouri legislator began their 100th session in Jefferson City.
 For all lawyers and fans of our civil judicial system, watch out for tort reform.

 Every year business interest and lobbyist try to roll back Americans rights under the 7th Amendment to the Constitution, and this year is no different.
 They lobby and market to try to say that people ripped off by individuals or companies that lie to them or cheat them, or break the safety rules that protect us all, shouldn’t be held responsible for their actions.

 The Seventh Amendment guarantees the right to a jury trial in civil cases.
 This includes the right of a plaintiff to have his or her damages (i.e., the amount of money he or she receives) determined by a jury.
 Time and time again, we have seen certain legislators in Missouri attempt to restrict this right.

 Specifically, we anticipate that the legislature will

 - try to protect product manufacturers who negligently make and sell dangerous or faulty products – limit who can bring products liability cases and the amount of damages that can be awarded in products liability cases

 - further attack consumer safety in 2019